 The Rev. Dr. Laurinda M. Hafner’s passion for prophetic ministry, the social gospel and the arts has been the mark of her vibrant ministry.
 Called as Senior Pastor of Coral Gables Congregational UCC in 2006, Laurie came from Cleveland, Ohio where she served as senior pastor of Pilgrim Congregational United Church of Christ, for almost 18 years.
 The dynamic ministry she led at Pilgrim Church has been described by Niles Harper in his book, Urban Churches, Vital Signs: Beyond Charity Toward Justice, and by Chris Hobgood inWelcoming Resistance.
 In 2000, Laurie was named by the Cleveland Plain Dealer as one of “Those Who Will Help to Shape Our Lives in the New Millennium” in the field of religion and faith.
 Also in 2000, Laurie planned and presided at Pilgrim Church’s Easter worship service, “Joy,” which was broadcast by ABC Television across the nation on Easter Sunday morning.

-Laurie is a political science graduate of Elon University in North Carolina.
-She received her Master of Divinity degree from Christian Theological Seminary in Indianapolis, Indiana, and holds a Doctor of Ministry Degree from McCormick Theological Seminary in Chicago, Illinois.
-In the early 1980s, she studied with Father Henri Nouwen at Yale Divinity School in New Haven, Connecticut.
+Laurie is a political science graduate of Elon University.
+She received her Master of Divinity Degree from Christian Theological Seminary and was awarded a Doctor of Ministry Degree from McCormick Theological Seminary in Chicago.
+She was privileged to study with Father Henri Nouwen when he was at Yale Divinity School.

 Pastor Megan’s Biography

 Megan joined our church in 1992, and, after many years of service as our Director of Spiritual Formation, she was ordained and installed as our Associate Pastor on Sunday, January 29, 2012.
 Pastor Megan oversees the church’s Wellness Center, which offers yoga, Reiki, and meditation classes.
 She provides leadership for all educational programs within the church, including our Infant – Grade 12 Christian Education program, our active Adult Education Program, and our Theologian in Residence program.
 Originally born in New York City, Megan moved to Miami in 1980.
 She is the mother of three grown children, and recently became a grandmother.
 She holds a bachelor’s degree from Barry University, and graduated with her Masters of Divinity degree from Florida Center for Theological Studies/St. Thomas in December 2011.